 The mission of Seoul National University in the twenty-first century is to create a vibrant intellectual community where students and scholars join together in building the future.
 As Korea's leading research university, Seoul National University is committed to diversifying its student body and faculty, fostering global exchange, and promoting path-breaking research in all fields of knowledge.

 Exchange students are free to choose from available courses at SNU, though some courses may have restrictions.
 The majority of courses are taught in Korean but each college or department offers a number of courses in English.
-For an updated list of courses taught in English, please visit Seoul National University Undergraduate Programs.
-For guidance on searching courses please see the SNU Course Search Instructions.
-NOTE that in their search engine, '1st Semester' is the spring and '2nd Semester' is the fall.
-Course lists for each new semester are available at the beginning of January or July.
-Undergraduate students can take up to 18 credits.
+See below for instructions about how to find courses offered at SNU.

 Spring: March - June